bparanj/crystal/electronics/terms/ampere-vs-coulomb.md

 4. Practical Application: In circuits, we often care about the rate at which charge flows (current) rather than just the quantity of charge alone.
 But for storage (like in batteries), charge quantity (coulombs) is key.

-### Summary

-- Coulomb measures the amount of electric charge.
-- Ampere measures the rate of flow of that charge.
+Coulomb measures the amount of electric charge.
+Ampere measures the rate of flow of that charge.